 WMT courses count towards annual CPD requirements.
-This advice page aims to clarify how this works and we give an example showing how the WMT Chamonix Expedition Medicine (winter) course is equal to 17.5 CPD credits – one third of the required annual minimum of 50 CPD credits.
+This advice page aims to clarify how this works.
 Information on this page will help you to get support to attend a WMT programme on the basis that you will accumulate CPD credits for learning relevant to your personal development plan, current practice and educational aspirations.
 WMT will provide you with an appraisal form.
 Wilderness Medical Training courses are usually recognised educationally by post-graduate deans and many delegates are granted study leave and expenses.
 WMT Medic courses attract doctors of all grades and specialties, nurses, physiotherapists and other health professionals.
 We also include more detailed background information from the GMC’s guidelines on CPD.

 1. One credit of CPD is equivalent to one hour of learning activity, although GPs can claim two credits per hour of education if it results in changes to their patients, practice or the doctor.